-Why should I do GCSE Art?
+Why should I do GCSE Fine Art?

-If you asking yourself, why should I do Art, perhaps you are approaching this in the wrong way and should be asking "Why not?"
-Ultimately you will choose Art because you enjoy it.
-But remember there will be points when the workload is heavy and enjoyment will simply not be enough to see you through.
-Being willing to approach the subject with commitment and to work hard, are also important aspects.
+Ultimately you will choose Art because you really enjoy it and feel passionate about the subject.
+But remember, there will be points when the workload is heavy and enjoyment will simply not be enough to see you through.
+Being willing to approach the subject with commitment, focus and a solid work ethic, are all essential qualities to really achieving.
+Students achieve good grades in Art, not necessarily because they are good at Art, but because they are willing to work hard and respond positively to advice and suggestions.